 Very little processed food is served, with the majority of food being prepared fresh and cooked on site.
 We use local suppliers such as King’s Cliffe bakery, Fowler’s Free Range Eggs and Priory Free Range Foods.
 Our other fresh fruit and vegetables are delivered from Norfolk and local produce is ordered when in season.
 The dried, frozen and meat produce (with all meat other than bacon being British) are all delivered through one supplier, daily, from Bedford.

 Dietary requirements are a very important part of production.
 On a daily basis we cater for a number of allergies and diets including vegan, gluten free and dairy free.
 We also cater for any other medical requirements such as diabetes, FODMAP diets and many others.
 On occasion we encounter children with eating disorders, and in this situation we liaise with the parents and pupils to arrange meals that are suitable for the pupils and encourage them to enjoy meal time.

 We serve on average 272,000 lunches per year, and 47,600 boarders’ breakfasts and suppers; giving a yearly figure of 367,200 meals.

-The Chapel is at located at the center of Stamford School.
+The Chapel is at located at the centre of Stamford School.
 When the schools are open, the Chapel is open for any student, member of staff or parent to use.
 There are regular services on Sundays and most days during the week, where we celebrate the important festivals and occasions; including Advent, Christmas, Remembrance and Commemoration.

 Our values reflect the faith upon which the Stamford Endowed Schools were founded.
 We are a Christian foundation and as such welcome students of all faiths and none.
 We hope to share values that we can all find in common; reverence for life, service, compassion, forgiveness, justice, community, humility, friendship and thankfulness.